Zhaba033/FilePacker/README.md

 # FilePacker
-Pack files in directory in one file; encode your data
+Pack files in directory in one file